Defining New Model Classes#

 Fittable models can be linear or nonlinear in a regression sense.
 The default

-value of the linear
+value of the linear attribute is False.
+Linear

-models should define the linear
+models should define the linear class attribute as True.
+Because this

 model is non-linear we can stick with the default.

-Models which inherit from Fittable1DModel
+Models which inherit from Fittable1DModel have the

-property already set to True
+Model._separable property already set to True.

 All other models should define this property to indicate the